scopedb/scopedb-site/reference/datatypes-conversion.md

 Currently, the following implicit casts are supported:

 * Cast NULL to any data type.
-* Cast between INT and UINT if the value is within the range of both types.
+* Cast between int and uint if the value is within the range of both types.

 ## Casting and precedence